Nycto/Elephantstarballoon.com/content/post/ahgrid.md

 initial `scale` by bumping the size up to the next power of 2, which puts us at a scale of `4`.
 And because the object fits entirely within the cell from `2` to `5`, we're done.

-However, if we do the above operation the object overlaps the edge of its cell, we move up to the next layer until we find one where the object doesn't overlap the boundaries.
+However, if we do the above operation and the object overlaps the edge of its destination cell, we need to keep working.
+To ensure it fits in exactly one cell, we move up to the next layer until we find a cell where the object doesn't overlap the boundaries.
-You can see the same object as below, but this time it has an offset of `4`.
-That puts the right edge over the boundary of the cell of scale 4:

 ![ahgrid layers](/ahgrid/insert-bumped.svg)

-In this case, we can bump the scale up to `8` and the object now fits entirely within a single cell at the next layer up.
+In the image above, you can see the same object as before, but this time it has an offset of `4`.
+That puts the right edge over the right side boundary of the cell.
+In this case, we can bump the scale up to `8` and the object now fits entirely within a single cell.

 ### In code

-To see how this works, lets look at the implementation.
+Lets look at the code for this.
 Imagine we want to insert a 2D object with `x`, `y`, `width` and `height` parameters:

 ```nim
 type